aa955414/apollo/docs/howto/how_to_write_and_run_fuzz_test.md

 Fuzz test is an automated software testing technique that involves providing unexpected or random data to target program, and monitor for exceptions such as crashes, memory leaks, or failing build-in assertions.
 This [commit](https://github.com/ApolloAuto/apollo/commit/28e55b367b630ecdb540f46d9a14c393cb584532), adds fuzzing support to the apollo platform, which includes:

-* A new command `apllo.sh build_fuzz_test` to build all the fuzz test cases, each of which tests one of the Apollo modules or functions by constantly exploring internal program states with mutated input.
+* A new command `apollo.sh build_fuzz_test` to build all the fuzz test cases, each of which tests one of the Apollo modules or functions by constantly exploring internal program states with mutated input.
 * A new `CROSSTOOL` for `clang-6.0` which is required to build these fuzz tests with [sanitizer](https://github.com/google/sanitizers) support.
 * An external repository [BaiduXLab/libprotobuf-mutator](https://github.com/BaiduXLab/libprotobuf-mutator), that provides structure(protobuf)-aware mutations, which greatly improve the efficiency of fuzzing.
 * Several fuzz test cases that are ready to be compiled and run, covered part of the functionalities in `/control` and `prediction` modules.